Walter Devereux of Bodenham and Bromwich: Ancestry and childhood

 Walter Devereux was born about 1221, the son of Sir John Devereux of Bodenham (Herefordshire) and Decies (Ireland).
 His father was a key member of the retinue of Richard Marshal, 3rd Earl of Pembroke, and as a result of Henry III's conflict with the earl, John Devereux lost his estates in Ireland.
-Walter Devereux was placed as a hostage with Hugh de Kilpeck in 1233 and 1234 to insure his father’s good behavior, and eventually inherited his father's lands in Bodenham.
+Walter Devereux was placed as a hostage with Hugh de Kilpeck in 1233 and 1234 to ensure his father's good behavior, and eventually inherited his father's lands in Bodenham.

 Career

-Walter Devereux was in the service of the king helping to protect the Welsh Marches during the 1240s.
+Walter Devereux was in the king's service, helping protect the Welsh Marches during the 1240s.
 On 29 September 1245 following the death of his father, he was granted respite from the demand of payment by Hamo of Hereford (a Jewish money lender) of a debt of 12½ marks owed by his father, John Devereux.

-In the 1240's there is a reference to a release by Robert de Wilmeston, son of Roger de Chandos (Lord of Snodhill), to the monks of Dore of all the land upon the Godway (Blakemere) in Hereford, which the said monks held from Sir John Devereux, from the upper part of Wadel (tributary of the river Lugg) to the boundaries of Malfeld (in Peterchurch) and Isaacsfeld (abutting on a meadow called 'Wetemore).
+In the 1240s there is a reference to a release by Robert de Wilmeston, son of Roger de Chandos (Lord of Snodhill), to the monks of Dore of all the land upon the Godway (Blakemere) in Hereford, which the said monks held from Sir John Devereux, from the upper part of Wadel (a tributary of the river Lugg) to the boundaries of Malfeld (in Peterchurch) and Isaacsfeld (abutting on a meadow called 'Wetemore).
 The land extended to the combe of Wilmeston, and part abutted on Titekmille and extended to Hyldithelee.
 This document was witnessed by his son, Sir Walter Devereux among others.
 Walter Devereux gave a confirmation of these gifts of land in his fee to the abbey on 6 December 1251.

 In 1253 Walter Devereux was granted protection while overseas with the king in Gascony.
 Henry III arrived in Gascony in August 1253, and would remain there until a treaty was signed with Alphonso X in April 1254.
 Walter may have been injured during this expedition as on 26 July 1256 Walter Devereux is granted an exemption for life from being put on assizes, juries or recognitions, and from being made sheriff etc. against his will.

 Following his marriage to Sarah de Offini about 1252, Walter held additional lands in Bromwich, county Staffordshire.
 In 1258 his sister-in-law, Margaret de Offini of Bromwich accused a servant of Walter Devereux of holding her against her will.

 On 14 April 1256 his cousin, William Devereux, confirmed the charters and grants of William's father, Stephen Devereux, to the church of Saint Leonard of Wormsley (de Pyon).
 This was witnessed by Walter Devereux whose father, John Devereux, had witnessed the original grant.